szager-chromium/rr/Supporting-ptrace.md

-rr supports a subset of `ptrace` --- enough to run Firefox's crash reporter (which uses Google Breakpad).
+rr supports recording processes that use a subset of `ptrace` --- enough to run Firefox's crash reporter (which uses Google Breakpad).
 Functionality currently supported:
 * `PTRACE_ATTACH`
 * `PTRACE_DETACH` (with no signal)
 * `PTRACE_CONT` (with no signal)